wp-plugins/microblog-poster/readme.txt

     2. Fill in the required informations.
     For field 'Live Status', select Live.
-    Leave everything else by default.
+    Leave everything else by Default.
     Click the button 'Add Application'.

     3. Copy the 'API Key' and 'Secret Key', click 'Done'.